SIESTA-eu/DatLeak/README.md

 ```
 ## Full/Partial Leakage Calculation
 ### `Full Leakage:`
-We consider Full Leakage as identical.
+We consider Full Leakage as exact identical array of voxels, and/or perfect linear relationship between voxels.
 Meaning if an original image is 100% identical to the scrambled version.
-If Pearson Correlation returns a value of [0.999 - 1.0], backed up by SSIM/np.allclose return similar value in any slice across any dimension of [x, y, z].
+If Pearson Correlation returns a value of [0.99999:1.0], backed up by np.allclose which returns similar value in any slice across any dimension of [x, y, z].
 ### `Partial Leakage:`
-Partial Leakage is calculated by using a threshold range of [0.5 - 0.999] from the distribution of **max values** extracted from the Pearson correlation, SSIM, and np.allclose matrices.
-- `x` refers to the dimensions of an image in the format dim[x, y, z], and `o,s` are `original` and `scrambled` respectively.
-- The left matrix represents the **Pearson correlation** matrix with shape **(x, x)**, where `shape[0]` corresponds to the original dimensions, and `shape[1]` is the correlation between the original and scrambled images.
-- The right matrix of shape **(x,)** shows the **maximum values** for each dimension, alongside their respective `x_original` and `x_scrambled` values.
-From these matrices, Partial Leakage is computed based on the specified threshold.

 ```math
 \left.
   \begin{matrix}